NissELABJANI/library-management-system/README.md

    ```bash
    git clone https://github.com/NissELABJANI/library-management-system.git
    ```
-2. Move into the project directory:
+2. Move into the project directory
 3. Import the SQL file into your MySQL database.
 4. Configure database connection in the project’s configuration file.
 5. Run the project on your local server (e.g., XAMPP or WAMP).